Make-A-Wish: Bentonville teen going to Super Bowl

 BENTONVILLE, Ark.
-(KNWA) — A Bentonville West football player was sidelined from the field after being diagnosed with cancer.
+(KFTA) — A Bentonville West football player was sidelined from the field after being diagnosed with cancer.

 For the last two years, Micah Johnson, 18, has been battling lymphoma.